sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide2.md

    1. **API Server**: The front-end for the Kubernetes control plane.
 It exposes the Kubernetes API & is the entry point for all the REST commands used to control the cluster.
-   2. **etcd**: A consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.
+   2. **etcd**: A consistent and highly-available key value store used as Kubernetes backlog store for all cluster data.
    3. **Controller Manager**: Runs controller processes.
 A controller is a small program that watches the cluster and makes sure things are in the desired state (E.g node controller, pod controller etc.,)